AlinaKhvishchuk/WriteWise/README.md

 - **Sort Functionality**: Users can sort all articles by various attributes such as name, id, or date.

 - **Add New Items**: The application includes a form to add new article to the list.
-My API doesn't have POST endpoint, that is why a new article add to state and renders on the list of all articles.
+Since my API lacks a POST endpoint, new articles are added to the state and displayed on the list of all articles.
 The form has fields for at title, description, image URL, author.

 ## Technologies Used